About the Department

 Monmouth University’s Department of English gives students the opportunity to study literature, writing, and rhetoric in a supportive and engaging intellectual community of faculty and peers.
-English majors and minors are encouraged to pursue their interests under the direction of dedicated and accomplished faculty mentors both inside and outside the classroom, and can choose from a range of programs and courses offerings in the areas of literature, creative writing and professional writing.
-Students will enhance their close reading and analytical skills as they encounter the pleasures and possibilities found in reading literary works of aesthetic and cultural value.
-A major or minor in English enables students to develop critical awareness that prepares them for careers in the areas of teaching, law, business, publishing, writing, and administration, and most importantly, lays the foundation for a lifelong engagement with the versatility, power, and beauty of language.
+English majors and minors are encouraged to pursue their interests both inside and outside the classroom under the direction of dedicated and accomplished faculty mentors and can choose from a range of programs and courses offerings in the areas of literature, creative writing, and professional writing.
+Students will develop their critical awareness and enhance their close reading and analytical skills as they encounter the pleasures and possibilities found in reading literary works of aesthetic and cultural value.
+A major or minor in English prepares students for careers in the areas of teaching, law, business, publishing, writing, and administration and, most importantly, lays the foundation for a lifelong engagement with the versatility, power, and beauty of language.

 The Visiting Writers Series was introduced to campus in 2005 by Michael P. Thomas as a way to connect students with contemporary authors whose works have significantly impacted the world of literature.
 The series, directed by Alex Gilvarry, Graduate Program Director for the M.F.A. in Creative Writing, has become a celebrated component of the University’s Center for the Arts.

 Virtual Tuesday Night Book Club